CaptainKK09/Scraper/readme.md

 pip install zyte-api
 pip install --upgrade pip

-5 - The start and the end dates are captured in the input_date.csv.
+5 - The start and the end dates (MM-DD-YYYY) are captured in the input_date.csv.
 You might need to specify the path where the file is on your setup.
 Please specify this on line #15 on wicourts.py

 *****************Mac******************